-During our trips to the library I can usually find my 9 year old between dewey decimals 510 and 520.
+During our trips to the library I can usually find my 9-year-old between dewey decimals 510 and 520.
 After all, that's where the math reference books are.
 Over the last few years we have collected quite a number (pun!) of math books.
-These are some of Kiddo's favorites, and frankly, I've found them quite helpful when trying to keep up with him!
+These are some of my son's favorites, and frankly, I've found them quite helpful when trying to keep up with him!

 How to Be a Math Genius is the best, most useful and most fun book on this list.
 It is loaded with information made accessible for young minds through asides, illustrations, and real-life and historical examples.
 There are activities, puzzles and brain twisters, even science experiments that use math.
 The text encourages kids to think outside the box and to see math in the world around them, not just on a worksheet in front of them.
 Is that a glowing enough review?

 Math Dictionary: Homework Help for Families.
 Although it was my son who brought this book home, it is a useful reference for parents.
-If you have a child in public school you may have noticed that your child is learning a methodology that is different than what you learned (at least that is the case with me).
-Honestly, I need to look that stuff up!
-I'm fortunate that I don't yet have to help Kiddo with his math homework, but it sure is nice to know what's going on!
+If you have a child in public school you may have noticed that your child is learning a methodology that is different than what you learned.
+I'm fortunate that I don't yet have to help with math homework, but it sure is nice to know what's going on!

 See Inside Maths.
-This is one of my favorites because it is interactive.
+This is one of my favorite math books on the list because it is interactive.
 There are flaps to lift, cubes to build, even a game to play.
 It's a book for kids to explore and it emphasizes the practical side of math, while still keeping things fun.
 It shows kids how math can do something for them, such as help them out at the grocery store or help them play games.

 Algebra and Geometry is part of a series of science books on a wide range of topics.
 Mathematical elements are characters who introduce themselves and describe how they perform their functions.
 Personally, I didn't really like the style of this book but my son liked it a lot and I defer to him in all things mathematics.
 However, I can see how the book is appealing to kids and may make math fun for kids who are struggling.